 After winning their first round in Commonwealth Court last week, state officials are in no hurry to hear what the state Supreme Court may have to say about Pennsylvania's new voter-ID law.

-Opponents of the law say the dispute should be settled as quickly as possible so voters will have a clear idea of what will be required of them when they go to the polls.
+Opponents say the dispute should be settled as quickly as possible so voters will have a clear idea of what will be required of them when they go to the polls.

 Commonwealth Court Judge Robert E. Simpson Jr. ruled last Wednesday that he was legally obliged to defer to the legislature's judgment on how to conduct state elections.
 He found that the state's interest in protecting public confidence in elections justified the burden - not an onerous one for most voters, he wrote - of asking voters to provide photo identification.